slatedocs/slate/source/index.html.md

 `attachment` | string | A URL to the image you'd like to be annotated with bounding boxes.
 `with_labels` (optional, default `false`) | boolean | Specifies whether you'd like labels for each bounding box in the response.
 Each label will be a member of the `objects_to_annotate` array.
 `urgency` (optional, default `day`) | string | A string describing the urgency of the response.
 One of `immediate`, `day`, or `week`, where `immediate` is a one-hour response time.
-`instruction` (optional) | string | The plaintext instruction of how the bounding boxes should be drawn.
+`instruction` (optional) | string | A markdown-enabled string explaining how to draw the bounding boxes.
+You can use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to show example images, give structure to your instructions, and more.
 `attachment_type` (optional, default `image`) | string | Describes what type of file the attachment is.
 We currently only support `image` for the annotation endpoint.
 `metadata` (optional, default `{}`) | object | A set of key/value pairs that you can attach to a task object.
 It can be useful for storing additional information about the task in a structured format.